enkidevs/curriculum/javascript/core/numbers/base-conversion.md

 category: how to

+standards:
+  js.data-types-structures.0: 10
+  js.standard-library.2: 10

 ---
 ## Content

 Base conversion for `int` data types is easily achievable with the help of `toString` and `parseInt` functions.

 Convert decimal to hexadecimal:
 ```javascript